I am not a big fan of debt, but taking out a loan is sometimes a necessary part of advancing yourself financially.

 Student loans are a major part of going to school these days and more and more people are relying on them to get through college.

 The key to student loans is getting a degree that will actually pay them off.
-If your degree leads to a job that makes $35,000 a year, but results in $100,000 in debt, you aren’t doing it right.
+If your degree leads to a job that makes $35,000 a year, but results in $100,000 in debt, you aren’t doing it right and should avoid student loans for that bad of an investment.

 Loans for Veterans

 Veterans have access to a number of loans through the Department of Veteran’s affairs.
-With all VA Loans the VA acts as a co-signer and vouches for the person taking out the loan.
+While VA mortgage lenders are the most common, all VA Loans the VA acts as a co-signer and vouches for the person taking out the loan.

 This helps veterans to qualify for loans more easily and for larger amounts than their credit may otherwise allow them.